Introduction: DIMP (Desulfator in My Pocket)

 Step 17: Mark, Drill, and File the Holes for the Slide Switch Actuators

 Keeping the lid aligned over the bowl, mark the positions of the actuators of the slide switches.
+It helps to shine a really bright light from the side of the bowl so you can see where the actuators are through the lid.
 You will have to slide the switches to both positions to determine the full extent of the rectangular holes.

 Be aware that the actuators can tilt somewhat, so you may need to adjust the markings.